 In summary to get healthy and lose weight,

-Get more willpower for weight loss by working on a small challenge like standing up straight.
+Get more willpower for health and weight loss by working on a small challenge like standing up straight.
 Also, believe that working on your food and activity willpower challenges will make you stronger in the log run.

 We covered a lot in this post about willpower.
 But, this infographic will help you remember all the great things you learned.
 Here's to you becoming a willpower ninja!
 (Yeah, I'm helpful like that;-).